Visit New York in 5 days

 central park

-This park is called the "green lung of Manhattan" and covers more than 300 hectares.
-It is GORGEOUS!
+Not far from there, you have Central Park – another must-see place in New York!
+This park is also known as the "Green Lung of Manhattan" and covers more than 300 hectares.
+It is HUGE! 😮

 You can explore it on foot or by bike, but there is so much to see that you won't have time to visit it in its entirety.
-Between the green paths (including 'The Mall'), the footpaths, the bridges, the fountains (the 'Bethesda' fountain being the most popular), the various lawns and water features, it would take you a whole day to explore every nook and cranny.
+Between the green paths (including The Mall), the footpaths, the bridges, the fountains (the Bethesda fountain being the most popular), the various lawns and water features, it would take you a whole day to explore every nook and cranny.

 As such, since your stay in the city won't be very long, I suggest you spend only two to three hours in Central Park, and focus on the park's landmarks such as the Strawberry Fields Monument (built as a tribute to singer John Lennon), go sailing on The Lake, spend some romantic moments on the Bow Bridge or sit on the Sheep Meadow lawn for a bit.

-Note that there is even a zoo, so if you come with your children, they may want to see the animals there.
+Note that there is even a zoo, so if you come with your children, they may want to see the animals there 😉

-On this second day in New York, you're in for a treat 🙂 Start the day with the discovery of the emblem of New York – the Statue of Liberty!
+On this second day in New York, you're in for a treat! 😎 Start the day with the discovery of the emblem of New York – the Statue of Liberty!

-Statue of Liberty and Ellis Island
+The Statue of Liberty & Ellis Island

-ticket statue of liberty
+statue of liberty admission ticket

 This is one of the must-see places to visit once in NY.
-You really have to get close to this great lady!
+You really have to get close to this great lady! 🗽

 Head to the southern tip of Manhattan (in Battery Park) where you'll find the port of embarkation for Liberty Island.
 The Staten Island ferry will take you to two different islands: Liberty Island, where the Statue of Liberty is located; and Ellis Island, where you can visit a free museum about the history of immigration to the United States.